turingschool/front-end-curriculum/lessons/react-router-tutorial.md

 Back to the concept of routing, a "location" within an application is where your user is trying to go.
 Take a second to pop open your console and type `window.location`.
 Behind the scenes, any router library is simply manipulating this global `window` variable and calling methods on `.location`.

-If all this is globally available, Wwy not just hand roll a route?
+If all this is globally available, why not just hand roll a route?

 From [the docs](https://github.com/ReactTraining/react-router/blob/master/docs/Introduction.md), here is an example of building a router in React without help.